Colorado Book Awards Judge or Selector Application and Guidelines

-Selectors help choose three finalist books in a given Colorado Book Award category in a three-member committee using a rubric sheet we provide.
+Selectors help choose three finalist books in a given Colorado Book Award category in a three-member committee using a rubric we provide.
 The number of books assigned to a selector varies based on the number of entries submitted in each category.
+Selectors read all books submitted in their assigned category.
 If selectors cannot come to agreement, final overall scores will be used in determining a finalist.

-Selectors and judges do not receive compensation for serving but will receive a complimentary ticket to the 28th Annual Colorado Book Awards celebration in 2019 and may keep the books they review.
+Selectors and judges do not receive compensation for serving but will receive a complimentary ticket to the Colorado Book Awards celebration for the year they select or judge and may keep the books they review.

 A facilitator may be appointed to the category by the Colorado Book Awards Advisory Committee to lead the category committee.
 The facilitator is asked to guide selectors and judges through the process and to lead the committee discussions.
 In lieu of a facilitator, the Colorado Book Awards program coordinator will serve in this role.
-Selectors and judges are asked to come prepared to both contribute and listen in a civil discussion, demonstrating respect for fellow selectors and judges, authors and publishers.
-The information about which books were entered, the adjudication process and all discussions about entries are considered strictly confidential.
+Selectors and judges are asked to come prepared to both contribute and listen in a civil discussion, demonstrating respect for fellow selectors, judges, authors, and publishers.
+The information about books entered, the adjudication process, and all discussions about entries are considered strictly confidential.

-Selectors and Judges will be provided hard copies of all entries, but if an emergency arises, we will give access to the PDF version of the book.
-To review such digital books, aside from having a verified email address, you will also need Internet access and a computer, iPad, Nook, Kindle, or other e-reader that handles a PDF file format.
-When you are assigned as a selector or judge, you will receive additional information and training on how to access and use our online Submittable portal, if necessary.
+Selectors and Judges will be provided hard copies of all entries, but if an emergency arises, we will give access to a PDF version of the book.
+To review such digital books, aside from having a verified email address, you will need Internet access and a computer, iPad, Nook, Kindle, or other e-reader that handles a PDF file format.
+When you are assigned as a selector or judge, you will receive additional information and training on how to access and use our online Submittable portal.